Colet (singer): Philanthropy

 In October 2024, Colet participated in Aiah's Aiahdvocacy initiative.
-Along with fellow Bini member Maloi, they visited an nursing home as a part of the outreach program.
+Along with fellow Bini member Maloi, they visited a nursing home as a part of the outreach program.

 In March 2025, Colet collaborated with her fan group for Project Colipay, (Note: Translation notes: a combination of her name, Colet, and the Cebuano word kalipay, meaning happiness) in which she hosted Jollibee parties for children with disabilities.
 She explained that, having grown up in poverty, she never had the chance to experience a Jollibee birthday party herself as a child.
 In April, she donated goods to children in Bohol through Project Puhon.
 In May, a fan group also launched a project called Colaiah (Colet and Aiah) Cares, which provided food, hygiene kits, and school supplies to disadvantaged children in Quezon City.
 Both Colet and Aiah showed their support for the charity initiative.
 On November 9, she and Aiah distributed relief goods to survivors of Typhoon Kalmaegi (Tino) in Cebu.

+On her 25th birthday in 2026, Colet performed pop ballads in an acoustic jam session at Dancing in the Rain, a charity fundraiser organized by her fan group Colet Fan Suporta (lit.
+'Colet Fan Support') at the World Trade Exchange building in Binondo, Manila.
+Her set list included a cover of "Slow Motion" by Karina Pasian and a duet with Arthur Nery, "Palayo Sa Mundo" (lit.
+'Away From This World'), originally by Nery and Jolianne.